bzz/computing-history/people/ivan-sutherland.md

  - Associate Professor of Electrical Engineering at Harvard
  - Professor at the University of Utah
  - Professor of Computer Science at Caltech
+ - Worked at RAND's Information Sciences Department, 1974-1986
- - Fellow and Vice President at Sun Microsystems
+ - Worked as Fellow and Vice President at Sun Microsystems
+ - Founder of successful flight-simulation company [Evans&Sutherland](http://www.es.com)

 Interactive computing, CGI.
 On TX-2 computer he developed a software+input device for interactive computer graphics.